TACC/abaco-docs/source/technical/messages.rst

 completes.
 By eliminating this polling and returning the response as soon as it is ready, the overall latency is minimized.

-While synchronous messaging can simply client code and improve performance, it introduces some additional challenges.
+While synchronous messaging can simplify client code and improve performance, it introduces some additional challenges.
 Primarily, if the execution cannot be completed within the HTTP request/response window, the request will time out.
 This window is usually about 30 seconds.
-Note:

 ..
 Warning::
   Abaco strictly adheres to message ordering and, in particular, synchronous messages do not skip to the front of the